 Cabonne Council is also developing a pipeline project under the same Restart funding program, and to achieve economies of scale it was agreed to work with Cabonne and submit concurrent tenders.
 The tenders for the Orange to Carcoar Project and the Cabonne Project have been awarded to Leed Engineering and Constructions.
 Leed have commenced survey, investigation and design with construction for the Orange to Carcoar Project proposed to commence in March 2017.
 Leed have commenced works on the Cabonne project.

 Orange City Council and Central Tablelands Water are continuing consultation with their respective affected landowners in relation to acquiring easements which includes access agreements, acquisition of easements and rehabilitation plans.

-This project is within budget and on track to meet the completion date of December 2018.
+This project is within budget and on track to meet the completion date of 30 June 2018.

 AIRPORT PASSENGER NUMBERS

-Passenger numbers for October 2016 were 4,803 compared with 4,498 during the same month in 2015.
+Passenger numbers for January 2017 were 2,111 compared with 2,398 during the same month in 2016.